-Ship arrests is frequently carried out in Singapore due to various factors, including being one of the world's busiest ports, a key bunkering port, an efficient Court system with specialist Admiralty judges to promptly handle arrest matters and the adjudication of the substantive dispute.
-As a key maritime port, Singapore has a few specialised maritime law firms, including JTJB, that handle arrest cases on a regular basis, and therefore very familiar with the processes, as well as the procedural laws and requirements.
+Ship arrests are frequently carried out in Singapore due to various factors, including Singapore's being one of the world's busiest ports, being a key bunkering port, and having an efficient Court system with specialist Admiralty judges to promptly handle arrest matters and the adjudication of the substantive disputes.

+As a key maritime port, Singapore has a few specialised maritime law firms, including JTJB, that handle arrest cases on a regular basis, and that are therefore very familiar with the processes, as well as the procedural laws and requirements.
 Recent developments in Admiralty law in the past few years have imposed greater obligations of disclosure on the part of the arresting party in the application for a warrant of arrest, however that has not significantly dampened the rate of arrest, given the popularity of Singapore as a key port of call for many vessels.